Attendance and Absenteeism

 Regular and punctual attendance is crucial to each child's educational development.
 Our aim is for all children to have attendance of at least 96% to enable them to make the most of their learning opportunities.

-If your child is ill, we ask you to ring school on the first day of absence before 9.00am, and to send a note in on their return giving an explanation for the absence.
+If your child is ill, we ask you to ring school on the first day of absence before 9.00am and on every subsequent day your child is not as school to comply with safeguarding.
+When your child returns to school please provider a note confirming the reason for the absence.
 For common illnesses the school follows recommendations from the South West Peninsula Health Protection Unit (known as the ”Spotty Book”).
 For cases of diarrhoea and/or vomiting we require children to stay off for 48 hours to avoid spreading infection.
 (See school medical policy for further information).

 We are unable to authorise any other absence from school except under exceptional circumstances, which does not normally include family holidays.
 If you wish to apply for an absence, please request a form from the office well in advance so that this can be given due consideration.
 The form is also available to download below.